pkdone/k8smongodb/index.md

 2. [Deploying a MongoDB Sharded Cluster to the Google Container Engine (GKE)](https://github.com/pkdone/gke-mongodb-shards-demo)
 3. [Deploying a MongoDB Replica Set to the Azure Container Service (ACS)](https://github.com/pkdone/azure-acs-mongodb-demo)
 4. [Deploying a MongoDB Replica Set to a local Minikube environment](https://github.com/pkdone/minikube-mongodb-demo)
+5. Deploying a MongoDB Replica Set to an OpenShift environment] - COMING SOON

 ## Getting Help on Stack Overflow